Crafted Design is for experienced developers who want to get better at designing well-crafted solutions.

 This training addresses design from the most micro level (via TDD) all the way up to defining microservices by analysing business requirements.

-After the workshop you’ll be able to design software that is responsive to changing requirements and new functionalities, avoiding some of the pitfalls that lead to legacy code.
+After this workshop with Sandro Mancuso you’ll be able to design software that is responsive to changing requirements and new functionalities, avoiding some of the pitfalls that lead to legacy code.

 - Write tests focused on behaviour instead of state

 - Use TDD as a design tool with Outside-In TDD

 - Commands, Queries, and Open/Close Principle compliance.